Patent2net/P2N/README.md

 #### Todo List (not limitative, just ideas):
 Although Patent2Net works fine and is enough to begin using Patent Information, a lot can be done to improve analysis:
+* Correct the issues (of course)
+* Add some more information in the result html page (ModeleContenuIndex.html).
+Great to add the treating date (thus can be different from gathering) and P2N version
 * Improve the Mindmap option to get it more efficient for creativity (Celso is working on)
-* Correct the issues (of course)
 * Build the entire network as a gephi file for download to let new combined network analysis possible

 Add some new capabilities to Patent2Net, i.e.: